htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     start a job).
 If you do not want this boost, set the value to 0.
-If you change your START expression to require more than 15 minutes before a job starts, but you still want jobs to start right away on some of your multi-core nodes, increase this macro’s value.
+If you change your START expression to require more than 15 minutes before a job starts, but you still want jobs to start right away on some of your multi-core nodes, increase this macro's value.

 ``STARTD_SLOT_ATTRS`` :index:`STARTD_SLOT_ATTRS`
     The list of ClassAd attribute names that should be shared across all slots on the same machine.
 This setting was formerly know as ``STARTD_VM_ATTRS`` :index:`STARTD_VM_ATTRS` or
     ``STARTD_VM_EXPRS`` :index:`STARTD_VM_EXPRS` (before version
     6.9.3).
-For each attribute in the list, the attribute’s value is taken from each slot’s machine ClassAd and placed into the machine ClassAd of all the other slots within the machine.
+For each attribute in the list, the attribute's value is taken from each slot's machine ClassAd and placed into the machine ClassAd of all the other slots within the machine.
 For example, if the configuration file for a 2-slot machine contains